smithe68/2HourProjects/README.md

-# 2HourProjects
-Jakub and Evan Create something with a 2 hour time limit
+JakubSzark and smithe68 make projects with a two hour time limit.
+The goal is to learn something new and improve already existing skills.
+Please gib job.

 # Successes
-Ascii Paint
+- Ascii Paint

-Chimken (discord bot)
+- Chimken (discord bot)

 # Failures
-Cube
+- Cube